 Spring Break is one of the most popular times of the year for families and students to escape to tropical destinations.
 We, at Loyal Termite and Pest Control, want to remind those travelers that in order to avoid returning home with pest-related illnesses and issues, they must be vigilant and prepared.

 Loyal Team All Stars – All Star Review (5)

-Loyal’s employees; inspectors, technicians, and support staff are what make this company tick, and the main reason Loyal Termite and Pest Control has enjoyed so many honors over the years.
-2012 was no exception; with our receiving the esteemed Angie’s List Super Service Award, awarded to <5% of service companies on Angie’s List , our 7th year in a row, and the second year in a row chosen as Richmond Magazines Reader’s Choice #1 Pest Control company!
+Loyal’s employees; inspectors, technicians, and support staff are what makes this company tick, and the main reason Loyal Termite and Pest Control has enjoyed so many honors over the years.
+2012 was no exception; with our receiving the esteemed Angie’s List Super Service Award, awarded to <5% of service companies on Angie’s List, our 7th year in a row, and the second year in a row chosen as Richmond Magazines Reader’s Choice #1 Pest Control company!
 These honors are not taken lightly by the Lupini family.
 They are all very proud of every employee.
-In keeping with Papa Lupini’s past experience as a professional baseball umpire, I affectionately refer to the Loyal employees as the Loyal Team All Stars.
+In keeping with Papa Lupini’s past experience as a professional baseball umpire, I affectionately refer to the Loyal employees as the Loyal Team All-Stars.
 This 50th blog is dedicated to everyone who has contributed to Loyal’s success.